Ry6ens/EventBooster/README.md

 [Sergii Gulaga](https://github.com/Ry6ens) (Full Stack Dev)

-- Markup and modal styles of a specific event
+- markup and modal styles of a specific event
-- Darkening and blurring of the background when the modal is open
+- darkening and blurring of the background when the modal is open
-- The logic of loading and displaying event data in open mode
+- the logic of loading and displaying event data in open mode
-- Placement of event links in ticket purchase buttons
+- placement of event links in ticket purchase buttons
-- The logic of loading and displaying events after clicking the "More from this author" button
+- the logic of loading and displaying events after clicking the "More from this author" button
 - The logic of closing the modal when clicking on the cross and beyond it
+- customize scroll

 [Maksym Perlovskyi](https://github.com/Maksym150678) (Full Stack Dev)